rConger/route-planner-csharp/README.md

 ![App](https://raw.github.com/Esri/route-planner-csharp/master/RoutePlanner80.png)

+## Notice of Support and Updates Ending
+As of December 31, 2018, official Esri support and contribution to this sample has ended.
+Some components of this project have become out-of-date and it is no longer practical for the project as a whole to be maintained.
+The project as-built will continue to run when utilizing on-premise (ArcGIS Server) service endpoints for Route, Solve Vehicle Routing Problem, and Geocode.
+However the project will cease to function using cloud services in early 2019 when ArcGIS Online suport for Transport Layer Security (TLS) Protocol Support 1.0/1/1 support ends.
+For more information on this change and its impact, see https://support.esri.com/en/tls

 ## Features

 Route Planner is a complete sample application for scheduling multiple vehicles.
 Describe your routes, import your orders, build routes, and send driving directions to your drivers.